tikal86/tikal86.github.io/_posts/2022-01-07-starting-with-elm.md

 ## Programming with Elm
 This is a blog series about functional programming with Elm.

+### Introduction
+Setting up an development environment with elm and electron should not be to difficult, but was it?

 ### Why start programming with Elm?
 I am a software engineer for a long time and have been programming in an Object Oriented way my whole career, mostly in Java.
 I like discovering new things and for a time that was mostly Java related.
 But while there was a lot of development around Java (not much in the language itself), it felt like more of the same.
 A new library here and there but mostly on known concepts.
 When I learned to program for the frontend, a whole new world opened.
 It felt like Java in the early days.
 Lots of frameworks and libraries popping up, great.